SEND Local Offer

 What services are available in MOD Schools?

-The available services are dependent on the overseas location, your local MOD school will be able to provide more specific information.
-General information is available from:
+The available services are dependant on the overseas location, your local MOD school will be able to provide more specific information.
+Some services you may be able to access are:

 Welfare and Social Care Services